Transfer-matrix approach to the Blume-Capel model on the triangular lattice: Introduction

 The Blume-Capel model, originally introduced in Refs.~\cite{blume,capel}, describes a spin-$1$ Ising system with a single-ion uniaxial crystal-field anisotropy.
 Despite its apparent simplicity, the model has been extensively studied in both statistical and condensed matter physics due to the richness of its phase diagram and its broad theoretical appeal.
 Its relevance is further highlighted by its applicability to a variety of physical systems, including multi-component fluids, ternary alloys, and $^3$He–$^4$He mixtures~\cite{lawrie}.
 More recently, the Blume-Capel model has found renewed interest in diverse contexts such as the study of ferrimagnetism~\cite{selke-10}, wetting phenomena and interfacial adsorption~\cite{fytas13}, as well as investigations into the scaling behavior of the zeros of the partition function~\cite{leila} and the energy probability distribution~\cite{macedo24}.

 The zero-field model is described by the Hamiltonian

 where the spin variables $s_{i}$ take on the values $\{-1, 0, +1\}$, $\langle ij\rangle$ indicates summation over nearest neighbors, and $J > 0$ is the ferromagnetic exchange interaction.
 The parameter $\Delta$, known as the crystal-field coupling, controls the density of vacancies ($s_{i}=0$).
 For $\Delta\rightarrow -\infty$, vacancies are suppressed and the model maps onto the simple Ising ferromagnet.
 The phase diagram of the Blume-Capel model in the crystal field–temperature ($\Delta, T$) plane features a boundary separating the ferromagnetic and paramagnetic phases.
 At high temperatures and low crystal fields, this boundary corresponds to a continuous phase transition in the Ising universality class.
 In contrast, at low temperatures and high crystal fields, the transition becomes first-order~\cite{blume,capel}.
 As a result, the model provides a canonical example of a system exhibiting a tricritical point $(\Delta_{\rm t}, T_{\rm t})$, where the line of continuous transitions meets the first-order segment~\cite{lawrie}.
-For recent high-precision determinations of the phase diagram of the two-dimensional Blume-Capel model on both the square and triangular lattices, we refer the reader to Refs.~\cite{zierenberg17,mataragkas2025}.
+For a recent high-precision determination of the phase diagram of the two-dimensional square-lattice Blume–Capel model, we refer the reader to Ref.~\cite{zierenberg17}.
+For the triangular-lattice version studied in the present work, an overview of the phase diagram--based both on our results and the computations reported in Refs.~\cite{fytas_BC,mataragkas2025}--is presented in Fig.~\ref{fig:pd}.
+A detailed compilation of transition points in the first-order regime, extending up to the tricritical point, is provided in Table~\ref{tab:pd}.

 Since it was first proposed, the Blume-Capel model~\eqref{eq:Hamiltonian} has been investigated through mean-field theory, perturbative expansions, and numerical simulations on a variety of lattices, primarily in two and three dimensions; see, e.g., Refs.~\cite{fytas_BC,fytas2012,fytas2013,zierenberg2015}.
 The vast majority of studies have focused on the two-dimensional square lattice, employing a broad range of methods.
 These include real-space renormalization~\cite{berker1976rg}, Monte Carlo simulations and Monte Carlo renormalization-group approaches~\cite{landau1972,kaufman1981,selke1983,selke1984,landau1986,xavier1998,deng2005,silva2006,hurt2007,malakis1,malakis2,kwak2015}, $\epsilon$-expansion techniques~\cite{stephen1973,chang1974,tuthill1975,wegner1975}, high- and low-temperature series expansions~\cite{fox1973,camp1975,burkhardt1976}, and transfer-matrix calculations~\cite{beale1986,kim17,xavier1998,qian05,blote19}.